convince-project/sit-aw-critics/docs/source/generic_principles.rst

 * gripper_zero_critic :  verify the consistency between the value of is_gripper_zero and the value of gripper_mean_position
 * anomaly_format_critic : verify if the output is in a format we expect, the format was precised in the prompt
 * consistency_critic : verify the consistency between the scene description and the anomaly classification, if they are contradictory, that means that one of the two ishallucinatory

+It can happen that the model generates the same hallucination again even after being told not to, but having the information that there is an error in the model output can still be useful.